 - Cable trays & wire raceways (non-current-carrying)

 --Why roll forming?
-Huge volumes, tolerance control, complex profiles, and specialized materials like galvanized steel
+Huge volumes, tolerance control, complex profiles, and specialized materials like tin-plated copper

 2. In the Warehouse